Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 To learn about our recommendations on how best to prepare your data for import, please see Working with Media section of this user guide.

-You can create or modify codes from a number of places.
-In the Codes Workspace, any place in Dedoose you see the Codes panel, or when viewing and excerpting media.
+Codes can be created or modified from a number of places including the Codes Workspace, when viewing and excerpting media or any place in Dedoose you see the Codes panel.

-To change the structure of the code tree, click the Edit Codes icon in the Codes panel header, then drag and drop one code on another to render it a child code.
+To change the structure of the code tree, drag and drop one code on another to render it a child code.
 You can also edit a code by floating over it and clicking the 'edit code' icon that will appear.
 Change the code level using the available controls and click Submit.
-Exit Editing by clicking the slashed circle icon.

-You can also create codes using the Quick Code widget.
-When the widget is activated (see the section below, Creating and Tagging Excerpts), type the name of a new code in the search field, hit Enter, and the code is created, added to the tree, and applied to the excerpt you defined.
+You can also create codes using the Quick Code Widget.
+When the widget is activated (see the section below, Creating and Tagging Excerpts), type the name of a new code in the search field, hit Shift and Enter, and the code is created, added to the tree, and applied to the excerpt you defined.

 For much of the work you will do in Dedoose, saving is automatic, including uploading media, creating and tagging excerpts, linking media to descriptors...
 None of these actions require any active 'save' action on your part.